The Personalist Project

 1. I'm talking about victims, not any and all accusers.
 I mean that the "presumption of veracity" needn't extend to anyone who utters a charge at whatever remove from the event.
 So, for instance, Archbishop Vigano does not claim to be the victim of abuse.
 Rather, his accusations are based on what he's heard from others or what he suspects, not what he experienced personally.

 2. A presumption of veracity doesn't mean we have to keep believing the victim no matter what emerges from an investigation.
-Just as a trial can establish guilt beyond reasonable doubt, despite the presumption of innocence, a proper investigation can uncover false allegations and establish innocence, despite the presumption of veracity.
+Just as a trial can establish guilt beyond reasonable doubt, despite the presumption of innocence, a proper investigation can uncover false allegations and establish innocence, despite the presumption of veracity of the part of the accuser.
 The stories of false accusations linked above offer concrete examples of how it happens.

 The presumption of innocence is a necessary corrective to the power differential between the state and the individual.
 The presumption of veracity is a much-needed corrective to the power differential between abuser and his (or her) victims.
 It should be conscientiously woven into our response to injustice on both a personal and a societal level.
 It should be codified in ecclesiastical and secular law.